rapidteam/SceneManagerApi/README.md

-#Group Butler
+#SceneManager_Api_Bot

 ##Introduction

 This bot has been created to help people in the administration of a group, with a lot of useful tools 8you can see them in the command list below).

-This bot takes the main loop and bindings from [Otouto](https://github.com/topkecleon/otouto) ([@mokubot](https://telegram.me/mokubot)).

-Otouto and Group Butler are licensed under the GNU General Public License.
-A copy of the license has been included in [LICENSE](https://github.com/RememberTheAir/GroupButler/blob/master/LICENSE).

 ##What is it?
 Group Butler is a Telegram API bot written in Lua.
 It has been created to help the members of a group to keep it clean and regulated, from the point of view of administrators and normal users.

 This bot takes its long-polling loop and its structure from Otouto (3.0 or lower, iirc) and it's plugin-based.
 This makes easier to manage each function and command of the bot, and allows to split the different capabilities of it in different files for a more specific vision of what it should do.

-Follow the [channel](https://telegram.me/groupbutler_ch) if you want to be updated about new changes.
+Follow the [channel](https://telegram.me/SceneManagerApi) if you want to be updated about new changes.
 * * *

 ##Commands